denitsa-md/simply-just/content/collections/pages/about.md

 For the past few years I've been working as a backend developer at a small company, trying to make lives a bit easier for librarians.

-I suck at design and want to become better at it.
+I suck at CSS and design, and want to become better at it.
 So when I saw the new [Statamic](https://statamic.com) I thought the time has come to experiment with [Tailwind](https://tailwindcss.com).

 I also thought it would be nice to have a place to gather my thoughts/experiences/experiments, so here we are.